Global-Chem/global-chem/paper.md

 </p>

 Python was also chosen because of it's distribution infrastructure that allows for easy installation of objects available on the cloud.
-This allows `Global-Chem` to function as a free service behaving in the same manner of communication and mass distribution as the Gideon Bible.
+This allows `Global-Chem` to function as a highly accessible tool that will allow users to readily access the chemical lists as well as to add content thereby continuosly expanding its utility.

 # Methodology and Implementation